 2. Add CNAME for Email Tracking Links

 Add the email CNAME marketing sent you, so that [YourEmailCNAME] points to [MktoTrackingLink], the default tracking link that Marketo assigned, in the format:

 3. Notify Your Marketing Team

 Notify your marketing team when you’ve completed this process.

-Step 2: Whitelist Marketo IPs
+Step 2: Allowlist Marketo IPs

 When your Marketing group uses Marketo to send test emails (a best practice before sending out email blasts), the test emails are sometimes blocked by anti-spam systems that rely on sender IP addresses to verify that the email is valid.
-To ensure that those test emails arrive, add Marketo to your whitelist.
+To ensure that those test emails arrive, add Marketo to your allowlist.

-Step 3: Set Up SPF and DKIM
+Step 3: Set up SPF and DKIM

 Your marketing team should have also sent you DKIM information to be added to your DNS resource record (also listed below).
 Follow the steps to successfully configure DKIM and SPF, then notify your marketing team that this has been updated.